Speed and trash talk: Inside the 'new chess culture' and its online revival

 "It wasn't fun anymore," Botez said.

-Her story is a familiar one in the chess world — an extremely talented player who may not make it to the top echelons of the game where players can make a living.
-Aside from teaching, there are not many ways to make money playing chess.
-And there wasn’t much for a casual or even semi-serious chess player to enjoy.
+Her story is a familiar one in the chess world — that of an extremely talented player who may not make it to the top echelons of the game where players can make a living.
+Aside from teaching, there aren't many ways to make money playing chess.
+And there wasn't much for a casual or even semi-serious chess player to enjoy.

 Even for a player of Botez's caliber, watching high-end chess games and commentary can be excruciatingly boring.
 Most competitive chess is played with long time allowances.
 Matches often last hours and end in draws.